Alabama State 2022

 - Evidence quality > evidence quantity

-- Be aggressive, but cordial... if you're overly rude I will dock you serious points
+- Be aggressive, but cordial... be unprofessional and I will dock you serious speaker points

 - As long as I can tell you're giving your best effort (even if you're losing badly) you'll get a decent score for speaker points...